To Give or Not to Give Advice

 The ethics of giving advice as a therapist

 When we have a certain position on the topic at hand, should we share our view?
 Is it ethical to share our opinions with, or give advice to, clients?
 What might make our advice beneficial for the client, and what arguments can be made against giving advice?
 What kinds of advice might be helpful and what kinds might be harmful?

 We (Mitch and I) wrote about this issue in Ethics for Psychotherapists and Counselors: A Proactive Approach.
 We encouraged readers to think about several issues before giving advice, including:

-• How often am I giving advice?
-Remember old saying about teaching a person to fish?
+- How often am I giving advice?
+Remember the old saying about teaching a person to fish?
 Therapists who give too much advice may merely be giving clients fish but not teaching them skills to catch fish.

-• Am I crossing a boundary?
-Therapist may be encouraging clients to use the therapist’s values to make their decisions rather than exploring their own values.
+- Am I crossing a boundary?
+Therapists may be encouraging clients to use the therapist’s values to make their decisions rather than exploring their own values.

 In our book, we distinguished between two types of advice: process advice and substantive advice.
 Substantive advice is when therapists impose or give specific suggestions for specific solutions to problems.
 It’s essentially telling people the solutions to problems.
 We believe this type of advice is often counterproductive.